Sparse Conic Reformulation of Structured QCQPs based on Copositive Optimization with Applications in Stochastic Optimization: Inner and outer approximations of based on set-completely positive matrix cones

-Our goal in this section is to identify conditions on an element $[\Mb] \in \SS^{S,k}_n$ that are either suffiecient or necessary for $\Gamma_*([\Mb])$ to have a set-completely positive completion.
-In the following discussion we will show that many such conditions can be given in terms of set-completely positive
+Our goal in this section is to identify conditions on an element $[\Mb] \in \SS^{S,k}_n$ that are either sufficient or necessary for $\Gamma_*([\Mb])$ to have a set-completely positive completion.
+In the following discussion we will show that many such conditions can be given in terms of set-completely positive cone constraints.